Introduction

 Variant 1: Add one more stage

-Read: Stage 5: Courmayeur to Rifugio Bonatti
+Read: TMB Stage 5: Guide from Courmayeur to Rifugio Bonatti

 Cost of the half Tour du Mont Blanc

-- Camping le Pontet: 17€
+- Camping Le Pontet: 17€

 - Shower in Refuge Col de la Croix du Bonhomme : 6€